-Located in Malvern, Arkansas, Arbor Oaks Healthcare and Rehabilitation Center is one of just three nursing homes in this area.
-We awarded this nursing home an overall grade of B-.
-A score of this caliber requires some solid marks.
-This actually proved to be the highest graded nursing home in Malvern.
-You also may want to review this nursing home's category grades below.
-We discuss long-term care in the next paragraph.
+Located in Malvern, Arkansas, Arbor Oaks Healthcare and Rehabilitation Center is one of only two nursing homes in this area.
+We awarded this nursing home an overall grade of B+.
+A score of this caliber requires strong marks in most areas.
+This nursing home truly has plenty working in its favor.
+This nursing home was also given strong scores in all four of the major categories we assessed.
+More information about these categories can be found below.

 Arbor Oaks Healthcare and Rehabilitation Center